ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

       :alt: The initial Alyvix Designer selection cursor
       :target: ../../test_case_building/images/ad_main_screen_edit_message.png

-To illustrate how it works, run Designer with no arguments from the command line as follows:
+To illustrate how it works, run Designer with no arguments from the command line as follows (you can find information about its
+:ref:`command arguments here <test_case_building_designer_launch>`):

 .. code-block:: doscon
    :class: short-code-block